Four Last Songs: Background

+By the 1940s, Strauss's career as a composer entered a period of intense creativity, later described as an "Indian summer."
+After writing his last opera, Capriccio, he embarked on a number of instrumental compositions, including two sonatinas for wind instruments, the Horn Concerto No. 2, and the Oboe Concerto, written in a neoclassical idiom for smaller, Mozartian ensembles.
+These later works, including the more sumptuously orchestrated Four Last Songs, are seen as his final statements about music, and the links they exhibit to Strauss's earlier works, as well as some of the symbols Strauss includes in the songs, lend them a retrospective, valedictory character.

 Strauss had come across the poem "Im Abendrot" by Joseph von Eichendorff, which had a special meaning for him.
 He set its text to music in May 1948.
 Strauss had also recently been given a copy of the complete poems of Hermann Hesse and was strongly inspired by them.
 He set three of them – "Frühling", "September", and "Beim Schlafengehen" – for soprano and orchestra, and contemplated setting two more, "Nacht" (Night) and "Höhe des Sommers" (Height of Summer), in the same manner.
 He also embarked on a choral setting of Hesse's "Besinnung" (Reflection), but laid it aside after the projected fugue became "too complicated".

 The overall title Four Last Songs was provided by Strauss's friend Ernst Roth, the chief editor of Boosey & Hawkes, when he published all four songs as a single unit in 1950, and in the order that most performances now follow: "Frühling", "September", "Beim Schlafengehen", "Im Abendrot".